UN peacekeeper killed after attack in southern Lebanon

 “It is a reminder that our peacekeepers serve in dangerous circumstances, at all times, in the cause of peace,” he said.

-Cell phone videos circulated online shows one of the two UNIFIL vehicles speeding to leave the area while it was shot at.
+Cell phone videos circulated online show one of the two UNIFIL vehicles speeding to leave the area while it was shot at.
 Some residents were visible filming the incident.
-Another showed the vehicle had rolled over after crashing into the aluminum shutters of a building, with a wounded peacekeeper on the on ground beside it.
+Another video showed the vehicle had rolled over after crashing into the aluminum shutters of a building, with a wounded peacekeeper on the ground beside it.

+Al-Manar TV, run by Lebanon’s militant Hezbollah group, claimed that a UNIFIL vehicle had “run over” a group of residents who had gathered to watch the World Cup semi-final match between Morocco and France.
+A Hezbollah spokesperson contacted by The Associated Press declined to comment on peacekeeper’s death “until we have all the data.”

+At the U.N. headquarters in New York ahead of a U.N.
+Security Council meeting, Ireland’s Foreign Minister Simon Coveney said 23-year-old Rooney was in one of the two armored vehicles left the Irish base camp for Beirut, each with four personnel.

+“We will demand the truth in relation to what happened here,” Coveney said, adding that he has spoken to Lebanese officials on Thursday and received assurances about fill cooperation in the investigation.

+He said Ireland has participated in UNIFIL for decades and its last fatality was 20 years ago.

-Scuffles between southern Lebanon residents and UNIFIL troops are not uncommon.
+Confrontations between residents in southern Lebanon and UNIFIL troops are not uncommon.
 In January, unknown perpetrators attacked Irish peacekeepers in the southern town of Bint Jbeil, vandalizing their vehicles and stealing items.
-The residents accused them of taking photographs of residential homes, though the U.N. denied this.
+The residents accused them of taking photographs of residential homes, though the U.N. mission denied this.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the shooting happened on Wednesday night, not Tuesday.